HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: System Model

-Deployments SHOULD choose $e$ from a coarse public epoch schedule (e.g., a daily or weekly rotation counter) rather than a recipient-specific random label, so that revealing $e$ as intent metadata does not itself create a reusable recipient tag. $B$ may load or recover the same root across devices using \VADAR{}~\cite{vadar}. \end{definition}
+Deployments SHOULD choose $e$ from a coarse public epoch schedule (e.g., a daily or weekly rotation counter) rather than a recipient-specific random label, so that revealing $e$ as intent metadata does not itself create a reusable recipient tag. \end{definition}

 \begin{definition}[Relay Service] A service $\mathcal{R}$ that maintains a private directory

 and a private mapping from identifiers to pending intents. $\mathcal{R}$ pays blockchain transaction fees on behalf of users (relayer-pays model). \end{definition}